lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 2. Exchange your shards for every item in the clothing set
 3. After you've completed the clothing set, exchange shards for the Designer's Reflection

+> **Did you know?**
+Pinnacle Battles are available during specific hours.
+Tap the exclamation point (!) under the `Challenge` button to see what time Pinnacle Battles are available on your server.

 ### <a name="event">Events</a>

+There is almost always some kind of special event going on in *Shining Nikki*.
+All current events will be shown to you when you start up the game.
+You can also use the `Events` button or `Notices` button on the home page to see the current events.

+`add image events from home page`

+Events may have you completing daily activities, clearing special event stages, or playing a special event gacha <sup>[2](#gacha)</sup> to earn rewards.
+Check each event's rewards to see if a Designer's Reflection is available and what you need to do to earn it.
+Event items are available for a limited time, so be sure to participate before you run out of time.

+If you are not sure how to earn the event items, the News tab in Notices usually has the most complete information.
+From the home page, tap `Notices`, then tap the `News` tab.
+Tap on the name of an event to read more about it.

+`add image event`
+<sup>Example of an event.
+In this example, you can collect a Designer's Reflection just by logging in during the event.</sup>

 --------